 Many pathogenic species of bacteria are capable of causing diseases by colonizing and growing within human hosts, using tactics that avoid normal immune responses.
 As part of a general strategy to establish an infectious niche, a variety of microorganisms cause diseases by entering and growing inside human cells soon after encounter.
 Bacteria that establish infections in this manner are called intracellular microorganisms.
 Among the diseases they cause are tuberculosis and the most common types of sexually transmitted and foodborne diseases found in the industrialized world.

 Our objectives are to investigate three important aspects of the lifestyle of pathogenic microorganisms.
-First, we would like to determine in molecular detail how some of these pathogens enter human cells.
-Second, we want to analyze factors the bacteria encode that allow them to survive and grow within the ordinarily hostile environment of human cells.
-Finally, we are analyzing how these microorganisms circumvent the host immune system.
-Our main approach is to develop genetic and biochemical techniques to study the behavior of these microorganisms after contact with host cells in culture.
-This approach provides insights into basic processes that are applicable to numerous pathogenic microorganisms.
+First, we want to analyze factors the bacteria encode that allow them to survive and grow within the ordinarily hostile environment of human cells.
+Second, we are analyzing how pathogens circumvent the host immune system.
+Finally, we are interested in how pathogens set up a microbial community within tissues, with particular emphasis on understanding how a single pathogen can divide itself into several regulatory subpopulations.
+Our main approach is to develop genetic and biochemical techniques to study the behavior of these microorganisms after contact with host cells in culture and growth in mouse tissues.
+These approaches provide insights into basic processes that are applicable to numerous pathogenic microorganisms.

 We are interested in determining how L. pneumophila is able to establish and grow within this protective niche, called a replication vacuole.
 To this end, we identified the Dot/Icm complex by isolating mutants that fail to form the replication compartment.
 The Dot/Icm complex acts as a bridge in the bacterial membrane for the purpose of transporting proteins into the host macrophage, and these transported bacterial proteins instruct the formation of the replication vacuole.
-We have used several large-scale discovery strategies to determine that at least 120 different bacterial proteins are transported into the host cell via this bridge, and many of these proteins contribute to formation of the replication compartment.
+At least 300 different bacterial proteins are transported into the host cell via this bridge, and many of these proteins contribute to formation of the replication compartment.

-A grant from the National Institute of Allergy and Infectious Diseases provided support for the work on Yersinia.
+Grants from the National Institute of Allergy and Infectious Diseases provided support for the work on Yersinia and Legionella.